 A study on relative clauses investigated the frequencies of three types of relative clauses.
 A small corpus search resulted in 37, 26, and 6 instances of relative clause types RC1, RC2, and RC3 respectively.
 Your task is to

-(DO), and indirect object (IO) position.
-Create this data frame in R and
+You have collected data from several different speakers on the acceptability of particular nouns in the subject (S), direct object (DO), and indirect object (IO) position.
+Create this data frame in R and call it d

 :